leoneckert/critical-data-and-visualization-spring-2021/current-assignments/README.md

   - be creative and make it look more fun than my example!
 - the last two points can be worked on simultaneously (you don't need all the responses to start working on the code)
 - [how to collect and use data with Google Forms](../labs/collect-data-google-form)
+- When you are done, post links to Code and the Live Website to the [Class Wiki](https://github.com/leoneckert/critical-data-and-visualization-spring-2021/wiki).

 ##### 👁 Watch this talk by Mike Bostock, Eyeo 2013
 *Due Wednesday, February 3:*